 Minimum requirement: Cat 1-3 Men, Cat 1-2 Women, Cat 1-2 Masters Men, Cat 1 Masters Women and their international equivalent.

 GFNY reserves the right to exclude low categories if there are too many requests.

 Race corral requests may not be honored after April 15, 2014.

 (2.2) Top 10% of each age group of the three previous years editions.

 (3.)
 General GF riders according to their age group (younger to older)

 Riders have to start in their designated corral.
 Riders are allowed to start in a corral further back than their designated corral.
 If a rider attempts to get in a corral further ahead than allocated he/she will be disqualified.

 5.1.
 All riders are timed by chip timing from start to finish.
-The first 20 riders overall are ranked by order of arrival.
+The first 20 men and 5 women overall are ranked by order of arrival.
 This number can be changed by the jury if necessary if there are groups arriving around 20th finish place.
 All other riders are ranked by net (chip) time.
 Only riders who complete the full GFNY course are eligible for competition ranking and prizes.
 GFNY reserves the right, in its sole and complete discretion, to change the rules if deemed appropriate.

 1. overall m/f

 5. 50-54 m/f